Benchjoker/XGBoost/README.md

 6. Confusion matrix and threshhold tuning
 7. Effort to improve the results-Stacking implementation

-- [**XGBoost project - binary classification and regression models**] (https://github.com/Benchjoker/XGBoost/blob/master/XGBoost.ipynb) - Using mortality data from 20 years of followup this notebook demonstrates how to use XGBoost and `shap` to uncover complex risk factor relationships.
+- **XGBoost project - binary classification and regression models** (https://github.com/Benchjoker/XGBoost/blob/master/XGBoost.ipynb) - This notebook demonstrates how to use XGBoost for classification and regression problems to maximize the prediction accuracy and uncover complex risk factor relationships.